r0kit-sec/UBCOCEAN/README.md

 ## Overview

-This project explores the design of batch-oriented ML pipelines for data-intensive image processing workloads.
+This repository contains an exploratory ML project focused on building batch-oriented pipelines for data-intensive image processing workloads.
-It focuses on preprocessing, staged execution, GPU-backed training/evaluation, and operational constraints (memory, I/O throughput, and reproducibility).

-## What this demonstrates

-- Batch-style preprocessing of multi-gigabyte image artifacts via tiling
-- GPU-backed training and evaluation workflows
-- Managing memory and data-loading constraints
-- Reproducible experiment execution in a cloud environment
+The emphasis is on preprocessing large image artifacts, staged execution, and running GPU-backed training and evaluation jobs under real-world memory, I/O, and performance constraints rather than on model accuracy or competition results.

+This project is shared as an example of batch ML workflow design and systems-oriented thinking, not as a polished or production-ready codebase.